-New Jobseeker Behaviours Research Could Change Your Hiring Strategy
+New Research into Jobseeker Behaviours Could Force You to Change

 Our recent survey into jobseeker behaviour revealed that the younger generations prefer to utilise online platforms such as Google, with 47% more using it as their first port of call compared to 45+-year-olds.
 They also use the professional social platform, LinkedIn, by over 46% more.
 What do these findings mean for your company’s hiring strategy?